Towards testing the magnetic moment of the tau at one part per million: Towards ppm precision

 The previous discussion assumes that corrections beyond the direct $s$-channel diagrams are negligible at the resonance, where the sensitivity to $F_2$ is enhanced by~\cite{Bernabeu:2007rr} \beq |H(M_\Upsilon)|^2=\Big(\frac{3}{\alpha}\Br(\Upsilon\to e^+e^-)\Big)^2\simeq 100, \eeq for $\Upsilon(nS)$, $n=1,2,3$.
 Unfortunately, the same idea does not work on the $\Upsilon(4S)$ resonance, where most of the running of a potential SuperKEKB upgrade with polarized electrons~\cite{Roney:2019til} would be anticipated, since there $\tau^+\tau^-$ pairs are not produced resonantly.
-In addition, in practice resolution effects counteract the resonance enhancement to the extent that for a typical spread in beam energy continuum $\tau^+\tau^-$ pairs outnumber resonant ones by almost a factor 10 at the $\Upsilon(3S)$ resonance~\cite{BaBar:2020nlq}.
+In addition, in practice the unavoidable spread in beam energies counteracts the resonance enhancement to the extent that for a typical spread, continuum $\tau^+\tau^-$ pairs outnumber resonant ones by almost a factor 10 at the $\Upsilon(3S)$ resonance~\cite{BaBar:2020nlq}.
+In a similar vein, the precision of the subtraction in Eq.~\eqref{RF2eff} is limited by the uncertainty in $\gamma$, arising from the uncertainties in the mass of the $\Upsilon(1S)$, which is used to calibrate the center-of-mass energy in the machine, and $m_\tau$~\cite{ParticleDataGroup:2020ssz}, currently allowing for a precision of $1\times 10^{-5}$.
+Our study therefore motivates improved measurements of those quantities.

-In practice, it might be possible to subtract the continuum contributions using nonresonant data taken at the $\Upsilon(4S)$.
-Moreover, this motivates attempts to reduce the beam energy spread, which has not been a consideration in the past due to the large intrinsic width of the $\Upsilon(4S)$.
-In addition, one could even gain statistics from including the nonresonant $\tau$ pairs since the asymmetries $A_{T,L}^\pm$ can still be measured off-resonance, providing a viable alternative to having to measure an absolute cross section at $10^{-6}$.
-The interpretation of such a measurement would then require significant investments in theory development, to derive a SM prediction in analogy to Table~\ref{tab:F2eff}, the comparison to which would eventually provide the constraints on $a_\tau^\text{BSM}$.
+Assuming $40\,\text{ab}^{-1}$ of $e^+e^- \to \tau^+\tau^-$ data, with $60\%$ selection efficiency of the semileptonically decaying $\tau^\pm$, the statistical error on $\Re F_2^\text{eff}$ would become $1\times 10^{-5}$, while the dominant detector systematic uncertainties cancel in the asymmetries $A_{T,L}^\pm$.
+The path towards eventually constraining $a_\tau^\text{BSM}$ at the $10^{-6}$ level will thus require higher precision measurements of $m_{\tau}$ and $M_{\Upsilon(1S)}$ as well as higher statistics.
+The latter could be obtained by including nonresonant data, although the interpretation of such a measurement requires significant investments in theory development, to derive a SM prediction in analogy to Table~\ref{tab:F2eff}.
 In particular, the consideration of box diagrams~\cite{Kaiser:2021erl}, likely even at $2$-loop order, would become imperative, but this does not appear unrealistic given that similar corrections are currently being worked out in the context of MUonE~\cite{Banerjee:2020tdt}.